 5080 Delmar, craftalliance.org

-From the basics of metalsmithing to creating an intricate swivel locket, Craft Alliance is offering plenty of metalworking classes this spring.
+From the basics of metalsmithing to creating forms for jewelry, Craft Alliance is offering plenty of metalworking classes this spring.
 Those with little to no experience might want to start with Casting 1 and Metalsmithing 1, while a variety of levels are also available for those who are more learned in the craft.
+Prices vary.

 PAINTING